01-edu/public/subjects/devops/cloud-design/README.md

 - [Google Cloud Associate Cloud Engineer Exam Guide](https://cloud.google.com/certification/cloud-engineer)
 - [Google Cloud Associate Cloud Engineer Learning Path](https://cloud.google.com/training/cloud-engineer)
 - [Google Cloud Architecture Framework](https://cloud.google.com/architecture/framework)

-### Roleplay

-To further enhance the learning experience and assess your knowledge, a roleplay question session will be included as part of the Cloud-Design Project.
-This section will involve your answering a series of questions in a simulated real-world scenario, where you will assume the role of a Cloud engineer explaining your solution to a team or a stakeholder.
-The goal of the roleplay question session is to:

-- Assess your understanding of the concepts and technologies used in the project.
-- Test your ability to communicate effectively and explain your decisions.
-- Challenge you to think critically about your solution and consider alternative approaches.

-Prepare for a roleplay question session where you will assume the role of a Cloud engineer presenting your solution to your team or a stakeholder.
-You should be ready to answer questions and provide explanations about your decisions, architecture, and implementation.

-### Architecture

-By using your solutions in your previous projects `crud-master`, `play-with-containers`, and `orchestrator` you have to design and deploy infrastructure in a cloud platform of your choice and you must respect the requirements for the project consisting of the following components:

-- `inventory-database container` is a PostgreSQL database server that contains your inventory database, it must be accessible via port `5432`.
-- `billing-database container` is a PostgreSQL database server that contains your billing database, it must be accessible via port `5432`.
-- `inventory-app container` is a Node.js server that contains your inventory-app code running and connected to the inventory database and accessible via port `8080`.
-- `billing-app container` is a Node.js server that contains your billing-app code running and connected to the billing database and consuming the messages from the RabbitMQ queue, and it can be accessed via port `8080`.
-- `RabbitMQ container` is a RabbitMQ server that contains the queue.
-- `api-gateway-app container` is a Node.js server that contains your api-gateway-app code running and forwarding the requests to the other services and it's accessible via port `3000`.

-Design the architecture for your cloud-based microservices application.
-You are free to choose the services and architectural patterns that best suit your needs, as long as they meet the project requirements and remain within a reasonable cost range.
-Consider the following when designing your architecture:

-1. `Scalability`: Ensure that your architecture can handle varying workloads and can scale up or down as needed.

-2. `Availability`: Design your architecture to be fault-tolerant and maintain high availability, even in the event of component failures.

-3. `Security`: Incorporate security best practices into your architecture, such as encrypting data at rest and in transit, using private networks, and securing API endpoints.

-4. `Cost-effectiveness`: Be mindful of the costs associated with the services and resources you select.
-Aim to design a cost-effective architecture without compromising performance, security, or scalability.

-5. `Simplicity`: Keep your architecture as simple as possible, while still meeting the project requirements.
-Avoid overcomplicating the design with unnecessary components or services.

-### Choose a cloud platform:

-Select a cloud provider (AWS, Azure, GCP, or any other provider of your choice) and create an account.

-> While working on this project, it is essential to be aware of the potential costs associated with using cloud resources.
-Each cloud provider offers various services with different pricing models, and it can be easy to incur unexpected charges if you don't carefully manage your resources.

 ### Cost management: